scorpido74/azure-docs.nl-nl/articles/machine-learning/service/how-to-deploy-and-where.md

     print("This is run()")
     print("Request: [{0}]".format(request))
     if request.method == 'GET':
-        # For this example, just return the URL for GETs
+        # For this example, just return the URL for GETs.
         respBody = str.encode(request.full_path)
         return AMLResponse(respBody, 200)
     elif request.method == 'POST':
         reqBody = request.get_data(False)
-        # For a real world solution, you would load the data from reqBody
+        # For a real-world solution, you would load the data from reqBody
-        # and send to the model.
+        # and send it to the model.
 Then return the response.

         # For demonstration purposes, this example
-        # adds a header and returns the request body
+        # adds a header and returns the request body.
         resp = AMLResponse(reqBody, 200)
         resp.headers['Access-Control-Allow-Origin'] = "http://www.example.com"
         return resp